moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### Track operations {#trackoperations}

 Each track description can specify an optional operation value that identifies the catalog producer's intent.
-Track operation is a enumeration of values as defined below.
+Track operation is an enumeration of values as defined below.

 * Add: Indicates the track is added to the catalog and the consumers of the